MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 # Register as a Microsoft Edge extension developer

 To submit your extension to the Microsoft Edge add-ons website, you must be registered as a developer with the Microsoft Edge program on [Partner Center][MicrosoftPartnerCenter].

+> [!IMPORTANT]
-There is no registration fee involved in submitting extensions to the Microsoft Edge program.
+> There is no registration fee involved in submitting extensions to the Microsoft Edge program.

 ## Before you begin

 If you do not have an account or if you have an existing commercial account with Partner Center, you must create a new [Microsoft account (MSA)][WindowsCommunityEverythingAboutMicrosoftAccounts] to register with the Microsoft Edge program.
 To create a Microsoft account \(Outlook/live/Hotmail\), visit [account.microsoft.com][MicrosoftAccount] and select **Create a Microsoft account**.
 If you are registered on the Partner center with a developer account, use the corresponding Microsoft account \(MSA\) to sign-in, and then enroll in the Microsoft Edge program.

 > [!NOTE]
-> Today the Microsoft Edge extensions team does not support signing up with a work or school account.
+> Today the Microsoft Edge extensions does not support signing up with a work or school account.
 In the future, the Microsoft Edge extensions team plans to support linking AAD tenants to MSA accounts for extension management.

 ## Enroll in the Microsoft Edge program on Partner Center